Roberts & Kay's Clients

-Beginning in 2005, Rona has provided project management services for a technology consortium of Kentucky legal services programs that jointly present public legal education as well as password-protected support for legal services advocates at www.kyjustice.org
+From 2005-2010, Rona provided project management services for a technology consortium of Kentucky legal services programs that jointly present public legal education as well as password-protected support for legal services advocates at www.kyjustice.org

 The Education Coalition (1990 through 2008) was a multi-stakeholder group of 14 Kentucky statewide professional associations, advocacy groups, and state agencies and concerned with public education.
 As the group's facilitator, Steve set meeting agendas in collaboration with coalition members, facilitated the meetings, and took the lead role in producing the Coalition's written products, including a major policy statement that influenced adoption of the seminal Kentucky Education Reform Act.